 - West of England and South West Women's History Network

 The Centre is based on UWE Bristol's Frenchay Campus within the Faculty of Arts, Creative Industries and Education.
-The core team consists of academic staff, postgraduate students and Visiting Research Fellows.
+The core team consists of academic staff and Visiting Research Fellows.